-HB 1415: Practice Protection for Clinical Social Workers - Summary
+HB 445 & SB 530: Practice Protection for Clinical Social Workers

 Practice protection will ensure that only a licensed clinical social worker (LCSW) can provide clinical social work services in Pennsylvania.
 This protects clients from harmful or under-qualified service providers.